Bhanutejagiddaluru/plusonerobotics/README.md

 #### Model Compilation and Optimization

-The network is compiled using the **RMSprop optimizer**, which is well-suited for convolutional architectures due to its adaptive learning rate behavior and stable convergence characteristics.
+The network is compiled using the **RMSprop optimizer**, which is suited for convolutional architectures due to its adaptive learning rate behavior and stable convergence characteristics.
 The optimizer is configured with a learning rate of **0.001**, momentum term (**ρ = 0.9**), and numerical stability constant (**ε = 1e−8**).
 Model performance during training is tracked using **classification accuracy** as the primary evaluation metric.

 #### Training Procedure

 Training is performed over **30 epochs** using mini-batch gradient descent with a **batch size of 32**.
-To improve generalization and reduce overfitting, **data augmentation** is applied via an `ImageDataGenerator`, which dynamically produces augmented training samples through geometric and intensity-based transformations.
-Each epoch consists of **200 training steps**, with validation performance evaluated on a held-out dataset at the end of every epoch.
+To improve generalization and reduce overfitting, **data augmentation** is applied via an ImageDataGenerator, Each epoch consists of **200 training steps**, with validation performance evaluated on a held-out dataset at the end of every epoch.

 #### Evaluation and Model Validation

-After training, the model is evaluated on an independent test dataset to assess its generalization performance.
+After training, the model is evaluated on an independent test dataset to assess its performance.
 The evaluation reports both the final loss value and classification accuracy, providing a quantitative measure of the network’s robustness prior to deployment in the downstream Sudoku grid reconstruction and digit inference pipeline.

 ---

 ## Part 2: Sudoku Grid Detection and Perspective Normalization

-This stage implements a **classical computer vision–based perception pipeline** to localize, extract, and geometrically normalize the Sudoku board from an input image prior to digit recognition.
+This stage implements a **computer vision–based perception pipeline** to localize, extract, and geometrically normalize the Sudoku board from an input image prior to digit recognition.

 ### 1. Input Selection and Standardization

-A Sudoku image is randomly sampled from the dataset to simulate real-world variability in board appearance.
-The selected image is resized to a fixed spatial resolution of **450 × 450 pixels**, ensuring consistent downstream processing and simplifying geometric transformations.
+A Sudoku image is randomly sampled from the dataset.
+The selected image is resized to a fixed spatial resolution of **450 × 450 pixels**

 ### 2. Image Preprocessing and Binarization

-The input image undergoes a structured preprocessing pipeline to enhance grid visibility and suppress noise:
+The input image undergoes a structured preprocessing pipeline to enhance grid visibility and reduce noise:

 - The image is converted to **grayscale**, reducing dimensionality while preserving structural information.
 - **Gaussian blurring** is applied to attenuate high-frequency noise and improve threshold stability.
-- **Adaptive thresholding** is used to generate a binary representation of the image, enabling robust separation of grid lines and digits under varying illumination conditions.
+- **Adaptive thresholding** is used to generate a binary representation of the image, enabling separation of grid lines and digits under varying illumination conditions.

 This preprocessing stage produces a high-contrast binary image suitable for contour-based analysis.